morskyjezek/lc-marcedit-2024-revisions/episodes/02-top-level-menu-features.md

 :::::::::::::::::::::::::::::::::::::::  challenge

-## Name three other tools or features that can be changed in Preferences.
+## What other tools or features can be changed in Preferences?

 :::::::::::::::  solution